TI-Toolkit/tokens-wiki/tokens/Pt-Change(.md

 # `Pt-Change(`

 ## Description
-Toggles a point on or off at (x,y) on the graph area.
+Toggles a point on or off at (`x`,`y`) on the graph area.
 Off will be in the Background color and On will be the specified Color#: 10 - 24 or color name pasted from [vars] COLOR.